alyonavyshnevska/intelligent_data_analysis/Lab12_LogisticRegression/LogisticRegression.md

 Use the sklearn package LogisticRegression again to implement a simple logistic regression classifier clf.
 Consider the cases, where the regularization parameter is chosen to be: $C=0.01;C=0.1; C=1; C=100$.
 In each case compute the accuracy on the training sample.
 What do you observe?

+Answer: The regularization parameter has influence on the accuracy.
+While small C's such as 0.01 and 0.1 yield accuracy 0f .50 and .53, 1 or 100 both yield .55 accuracy.

 We use a function plot_boundary to plot the decision boundary of the trained model.

 ```python